 Loneliness makes the person habituated to talk less to other people and, in turn, trust others less.
 This results in lonely people sharing less and less with other people.

 A person who is used to loneliness, if exposed to people all of a sudden, may suffer from loneliness more than earlier, thereby restricting the flow of information entirely.
-Lonely people may be termed as introverts to some extent; however, it cannot be generalized.
+Lonely people may be termed as introverts to some extent in the personality and experimental social psychology alone; in social psychology, however, it cannot be generalized.

 4. Social comparison